leewp14/mal-css-clean/README.md

 ## Note
 - Intended for use with modern template only.
-- Background Image should be turned off for best result.
+- Background Image will not work for this style.

 ## Preview
 leewp14's MAL Anime List : https://myanimelist.net/animelist/leewp14